Devsh-Graphics-Programming/Nabla/src/nbl/ext/CUDAInterop/README.md

 - The first include root is not required to match the SDK used to build Nabla.
 It is the first `-I` path visible to NVRTC, so the first path containing a requested header wins just like normal C/C++ include search.
 - If the primary runtime header root is incomplete or reports a different CUDA version than the loaded NVRTC runtime, Nabla logs a warning.
 This is diagnostic policy, not an automatic hard failure.
 - The probe looks for directories that contain CUDA runtime headers.
 It does not hardcode a CUDA major version in app-local paths.
-- `CCUDAHandler` captures discovered include directories when it is created. `cuda_native::compileDirectlyToPTX` reuses those exact include options, so the startup report matches the NVRTC search paths used by that handler.
+- `CCUDAHandler` captures discovered include directories when it is created. `CCUDAHandler::compileDirectlyToPTX` reuses those exact include options, so the startup report matches the NVRTC search paths used by that handler.

 Production machines do not need the full CUDA SDK just because Nabla was built with CUDA.
 Applications that use NVRTC with CUDA runtime headers can provide those headers through generated JSON, a custom JSON path, an app-local bundle, an official runtime/header package, or an installed toolkit.